troglobit/troglobit.github.io/source/_posts/2016-03-24-disaster-recovery.markdown

     vgchange -ay ubuntu-vg
     lvs

-The last command should list your partition, in my case labled `ubuntu-vg`.
-To be able to run `extundelete` or `ext4magic` on the partition you have to mount the partition, *read-only* needless to say:
+The last command should list your logical volume group(s), in my case labled `ubuntu-vg`.
+To be able to run `extundelete` or `ext4magic` on the partition you have to mount the partition, *read-only* needless to
+say:

     mkdir /rescue
     mount -o ro /dev/ubuntu-vg/root /rescue